Be a Knight!

 Grades for Knight-in-waiting

 Grades and test scores are (obviously) important, but so are showing that you are not only about the scores.
-Show UCF that there is more to you by being involved in clubs, teams and/or organizations that show you have a passion for something other than school work.
+Show UCF that there’s more to you by being involved in clubs, teams and/or organizations that show you have a passion for something other than schoolwork.
 Don’t just join; lead.
 Show them that you are not just a member, but a leader in some way.
 Take a leadership position in one of those clubs or teams.

 Show some rigor in your class schedule.
 While A’s are really nice; it can be better to get a lower grade in a class that shows you are challenging yourself.
 So don’t rule out AP Physics or AP Spanish.